jgmacedo/ZapVideo/readme.md

 ./gradlew bootRun
 ```

-### Deployment
+Deployment
-The application can be deployed using GitHub Actions.
+The application is deployed automatically using GitHub Actions.
 The deployment script is located in `.github/workflows/newdeploy.yml`.

-### Usage
+Usage
-Once the application is running, you can access it at `http://localhost:8080`.
+Once the application is running, you can access it at `www.zapvideo.site`.

 ### API Documentation
 #### Endpoints